 The City of San Diego Climate Action Plan (CAP) calls for creating more energy-efficient buildings and ordinances to conserve and disclose energy use.
-In pursuing its CAP goals, the city is planning a benchmarking ordinance for commercial, multifamily and mixed-use properties.
+In pursuing its CAP goals, the city is planning a potential benchmarking ordinance for commercial, multifamily and mixed-use properties.
 The City is in process of soliciting public input on the provisions of a potential ordinance.

 Benchmarking is the process of measuring your building’s energy consumption and comparing it against past performance and to other similar buildings.
 To conduct benchmarking, most building owners and operators use ENERGY STAR® Portfolio Manager®, a free interactive software platform.